 Duty to carry

-The drivers of taxis (both public and private hire) are under a duty to carry any guide, hearing or certain other assistance dogs in their vehicles.
-They are not supposed to charge extra for this.
+The drivers of taxis are under a duty to carry any guide, hearing or certain other assistance dogs in their vehicles.
+They cannot charge extra for this.

 What types of dog are covered